mariokerciku/wiki-daprworkshop/Lab-09-Deploying-to-Azure-Kubernetes-Service.md

 ## Installing dependencies
 With the cluster setup, it is time to install the dependencies for Dapr and our application.
 Go through similar steps as for your local cluster to install the dependencies to the AKS cluster.
 Below you can find the short instructions.
 You can refer to the previous lab for details.

-- Distributed tracing with Zipkin
+- Distributed tracing with Zipkin in a separate terminal.
 ```cmd
 kubectl create deployment zipkin --image openzipkin/zipkin
 kubectl expose deployment zipkin --type ClusterIP --port 9411